Universal Credit more detailed guide

 This means your Universal Credit 'standard allowance' is stopped or reduced for a length of time.
 This can be from four weeks and up to three years.
 This will not affect the amount of the Universal Credit payment that is given for a child or housing costs.
 Unlike 'legacy benefits', sanctions under Universal Credit run consecutively rather than concurrently.
 Also, the hardship payment that may be claimed during the sanction is a repayable loan.
 This means that under Universal Credit, you will face longer periods on reduced benefit if you don't comply with the requirements of your Claimant Commitment.
 You have a right to challenge and appeal against these decisions.
 See our ‘benefits information’ page for advice on 'benefit sanctions and how to avoid them'.

 There are new rules under Universal Credit for volunteers.
 For more information and help to avoid problems, please read our leaflet on Universal Credit and volunteering, which we have produced with the DWP and the Newcastle Volunteer Centre.

 As described above, Universal Credit is replacing six working age 'legacy benefits' but many other benefits continue.
 They include all the 'non-means tested' benefits like Personal Independence Payment, Industrial Injuries Disablement Benefit, Retirement Pension, Child Benefit and also the 'means tested' benefits for older people such as Pension Credit and so on

 These other benefits will also interact with Universal Credit, for example a child getting Disability Living Allowance leads to an extra amount of Universal Credit and benefits such as Maternity Allowance can reduce Universal Credit entitlement as it is classed as income.
 Information on all benefits

 Free school meals

-You can get free school meals if you are on Universal Credit.
-If you apply for Universal Credit on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get).
-Before then you just had to be on Universal Credit to get free school meals and most of those in that situation should continue to get them.
+You can get free school meals if you are on Universal Credit and your household income is less than £7,400 a year (after tax and not including any benefits you get).
 More details from the government.
 More details in government guidance